matsengrp/betarat/README.md

 * mpmath
 * setuptools (and/or pip)

-You will also need the libgmp library to be accessible on your system.
+You will also need the `libgmp` library to be accessible on your system.

 If you are running Ubuntu, you should be able to handle all of these dependencies with the following

     sudo apt-get libgmp-dev python-pip python-scipy python-numpy python-mpmath cython

-If you are running OSX or another flavor of linux, we recommend first installing pip.
+If you are running OSX or another flavor of Linux, we recommend first installing [pip](https://pypi.python.org/pypi/pip), and using that to install the remaining python packages.
-There should be resources online for installing the rest of the requirements given a functional python environemnt with pip.

-If you experience any errors with one of these libraries, try executing the command a second time.
-If you still have difficulties, please feel free to submit an [issue on github](https://github.com/fhcrc/betarat/issues), and we'll try to help you out.
+These other packages may require additional libraries (such as libblas and liblapack) which you will have to install manually.
+The python libraries' websites should provide all necessary information on these lines.

+One last note: mpmath is currently incompatible with gmpy2, but should work fine with gmpy(1).
+If you need gmpy2 for some other use on your system, you may have to set up a [virtualenv](https://pypi.python.org/pypi/virtualenv) for one project or the other.

 ### With that out of the way...